benc-uk/batcomputer/README.md

 ![End to end DevOps flow](docs/devops-flow.png){: .framed .padded}

 ## Azure DevOps Pipelines
 Azure Pipelines (part of Azure DevOps) is used to provide CI/CD automation.
-These carry out the Docker build of the model API image and also integrates with DataBricks for running the training jobs via a CI trigger
+These drive the whole process; data-prep, training and building of the API - plus deployment
 #### [📃 DevOps Pipelines - Full Docs](/pipelines)

 ## Infrastructure as Code